amyktomey/IMSConsole/IMS2/IMSconsole/ReadMe.md

-According to the pplan, this program will assist with managing inventory durinf sales events and trade shows.
+According to the plan, this program will assist with managing inventory during sales events and trade shows.

-This is a rebuild after files were damaged beyond repair.

-error message when gettting nuget packages... entity frtamework specifically.

-will continue updating as needed here.

 Required: